 Recommendations

-Based on these survey data, and until rigorous scientific studies can be conducted to delineate safe parameters for light flicker, I advocate for the following:
+Based on the survey data, and until rigorous scientific studies can be conducted to delineate safe parameters for light flicker, I advocate for the following:

 For lighting manufacturers and lighting professionals: